Analysis | McAuliffe’s quote on schools was a clunker, but polls suggest parental backlash didn’t swing the election

 The lack of a split between parents in either the exit poll or VoteCast surveys suggests that Youngkin’s parents-focused message did not turn out to be effective for that group.
 This may not be surprising after all, since issues of racism and discrimination that undergirded much of the debate over parental influence on schools resonate across the electorate, not just among parents.

 Indeed, the exit poll found 51 percent of Virginia voters said monuments to Confederate leaders on government property should be left in place, and 82 percent of this group voted for Youngkin.
-The AP VoteCast survey found Youngkin won 90 percent of voters who said Virginia’s public school system is “focusing too much” on racism in the U.S., while McAuliffe won 89 percent of those who said schools focus “too little” on racism and 68 percent of those who said the focus is “about right.”
+The AP VoteCast survey found Youngkin won 90 percent of voters who said Virginia’s public school system is “focusing too much” on racism in the United States, while McAuliffe won 89 percent of those who said schools focus “too little” on racism and 68 percent of those who said the focus is “about right.”

 Emily Guskin contributed to this report.